-The Master of Fine Arts (MFA) is a two-year studio program with specialization in the areas of two-dimensional studies (painting, drawing, printmaking), three-dimensional studies (sculpture, ceramic sculpture), and media studies (photography, electronic art).
+The Master of Fine Arts (MFA) is a two-year interdisciplinary studio program with specialization in the areas of two-dimensional studies (painting, drawing, printmaking), three-dimensional studies (sculpture, ceramic sculpture), and media studies (photography, electronic art).
 The primary goal of graduate education in the visual arts is professional excellence and interdisciplinary work is supported.
-40 graduate students on average are enrolled.

 The program is housed in excellent facilities which include; individual studios for graduate students and studios for etching, lithography, relief printing, silkscreen, metal fabrication, ceramics, metal casting, sculpture, digital printing, darkroom work, electronic art and video, wood working, rapid prototyping, and figure drawing and modeling.
-Four galleries are connected to the school and college, including one in downtown Cincinnati, and these showcase student work, thesis work, faculty work, and visiting artist work.
+Three galleries are connected to the school and college, and these showcase student work, thesis work, faculty work, and visiting artist work.